Need to talk? Call 1800 882 436.

 • There are many strategies you can use to manage stress during pregnancy.

-• If you are struggling with significant stress during pregnancy, discuss it with your doctor.
+• If you are struggling with significant stress during pregnancy, talk about this with your doctor or midwife.

 What can cause stress in pregnancy?

-If more than one of the above are happening to you at the same time, you could experience even more stress.
+If more than one of these events happen to you at the same time, you could experience even more stress.

 How can stress affect my baby and me?

-Chronic (ongoing) stress can affect your health or wellbeing, and can include experiencing headaches, problems sleeping, fast breathing and a racing pulse.
+Chronic (ongoing) stress can affect your health or wellbeing, and can cause headaches and problems sleeping.

 Some people might also experience:

 Chronic stress could also cause problems for your baby.
-These can include effects on your unborn baby’s growth and the length of your pregnancy (gestation).
-They can also increase the risk of problems in your baby’s future physical and mental development, as well as behavioural issues in childhood.
+If stress is not managed well, there may be effects on your unborn baby’s growth and the length of your pregnancy (gestation).
+The risk of problems in your baby’s future physical and mental development may also increase, as well as behavioural issues in childhood.

 How can I reduce stress during pregnancy?

-During pregnancy, It’s important to look after your mental wellbeing as much as your physical health.
-When you are feeling well, content and happy, you are better able to manage stress.
-When your stress is managed, it is not likely to have any serious effects on you or your baby.
+During pregnancy, it’s important to look after your mental wellbeing as much as your physical health.
+When you feel well, content and relaxed, you are better at managing stress.

 To reduce stress, you could try the following:

-• Try to slow down, rest and don’t put too much pressure on yourself.
+• Try to slow down, rest and not put too much pressure on yourself.

 • Eat a healthy, well-balanced diet to help keep you and your baby healthy.

-• Talk to someone you trust about your concerns and how you’re feeling.
+• Talk to someone you trust about your concerns and feelings.

 Physical activity and relaxation can also help to reduce stress:

-• Do yoga, meditation, breathing exercises or relaxation through classes or using apps, videos or podcasts.
+• Try yoga, meditation, breathing exercises or relaxation through classes, apps, videos or podcasts.

 • Spend time with people who make you feel calm.

-You don’t need to cope on your own.
-Try to ask for help when you need it and accept people’s offers to help you.
+You don’t have to cope alone.
+Ask for help when you need it and accept offers to help you.

 Resources and support